hysasuke/C-pthread-example/README.md

 # C-pthread-example

-Using gcc -o threadP threadP.c -lpthread to compile it!/n Then using threadP <firstArgument> <secondArgument> to run it!
+Using gcc -o threadP threadP.c -lpthread to compile it!

+Then using threadP <firstArgument> <secondArgument> to run it!